Abhiram2006/Non-Abelian-Berry-Phase/README.md

 We will investigate the basic theory of the Classical Ising model and ferromagnetism.
 Then we investigate a classical Ising chain and show how inherently a phase transition cannot exist in 1 dimension.
 However, as we investigate the 2D Ising model, we reproduce the standard result that there can exist a phase transition in 2 dimensions using the Peirlesis argument.
 We then simulate the 2D Ising Model using a naive Metropolis-Hasting algorithm and then an optimised Swendsen Wang Cluster Algorithm.
 We were able to prove the existence of phase transition in 2 dimensions as expected.

-(All of these simulations have been studied a lot of times in previous works, I have merely included them for educational purposes and is not original research).
+(All of these Classical Ising model simulations, in specific, have been studied a lot of times in previous works.
+I have merely included them for educational purposes and is not original research).

 </details>